elias-pschernig/Shitty-Novel/book.md

 Nobody is to be seen.
 I look left and right, but to no avail - whoever or whatever I heard before is no longer here.
 However, as I look to the right, I see a migrating bird crap on my car.
 As I run to clean off my car, I trip over a package from ebay.
 I don't recognize the return shipping address.
 What could it be?

+I pick up the tissue-box-sized package and balance it together in my arms with the paper towels and Windex, and walk back inside.
+The other things get dropped lazily onto the kitchen counter, and I pick up a knife to open the package with.
+I pull out the popcorn (damn, no bubble wrap).
+I jump backwards, startled.
+Inside the box, are a set of Pokémon cards... covered in blood.